In A Nutshell

 A long way removed from the “leave no trace” camping that most recreational campers follow these days, the trail to the top of Everest from base camp is littered with remnants from previous expeditions.
 Along the way to the top, climbers find hundreds of used oxygen bottles, mounds of frozen human waste, and the many fallen climbers who now call Everest their final resting place.

 Unfortunately, tragedies occur on Everest every year.
 Sherpas and other guides are hired to guide climbers to the top but not to carry trash or corpses down with them.
-While some families spend thousands of dollars to find and recover the bodies of loved ones, an estimated 150-200 bodies still remain on the mountain face.
+While some families spend thousands of dollars to find and recover the bodies of loved ones, an estimated 200 bodies still remain on Mount Everest.

 Some bodies have been covered in snow and typically aren’t visible, but some bodies are seen right along the route.
 Climbers report that some are in natural positions: as if they are just resting or taking a nap.
 It’s not unusual for the person’s last facial expression to be forever frozen onto their face.
 Some have gained notoriety as landmarks and have been given names.
 Green Boots is the name given to a fallen climber who eternally rests in a small cave.
 Every climber who takes the popular Northeast Ridge encounters Green Boots.